syyunn/An-Introduction-to-the-Conjugate-Gradient-Method-Without-the-Agonizing-Pain/README.md

 ## What is Conjugate-Gradient(CG)-Method?
 Iterative method for solving large systems of linear equations.
-CG is effective for systems of the form Ax = b where x is an unknown vector, b is a known vector, and  A is a known, square, symmetric, positive-definite (or positive-indefinite) matrix
+CG is effective for systems of the form Ax = b where x is an unknown vector, b is a known vector, and A is a known, square, symmetric, positive-definite (or positive-indefinite) matrix

 ## Table of Contents